Yiyuan7/IDD-Fa18-Lab4/README.md

 **a.
 Which color wires correspond to power, ground and signal?**

+orange is signal, red is power, ground is brown

 ### Part 2.
 Connect the Servo to your Arduino

 **a.
 Which Arduino pin should the signal line of the servo be attached to?**

+9

 **b.
 What aspects of the Servo code control angle or speed?**

+pos <= 180

+delay(15)

 ## Part C. Integrating input and output